Beatrice Fenton

-Beatrice Fenton (July 12, 1887 – February 11, 1983) was an American sculptor and educator, active in Philadelphia, Pennsylvania.
-She is best known for her whimsical fountains.
-Her work was also part of the sculpture event in the art competition at the 1932 Summer Olympics.
-She taught at Moore College of Art and Design in Philadelphia for many years.
+Beatrice Fenton (July 12, 1887 – February 11, 1983) was an American sculptor and a member of the Philadelphia Ten and the Plastic Club.
+She won the George D. Widener Memorial gold medal in 1922, and awards for her work at the Pan-Pacific Exposition of San Francisco in 1919, the Sesquicentennial Exposition in 1926, and the Art Club of Philadelphia in 1929.

+She exhibited at major venues including the National Sculpture Society in 1929, the art competitions at the 1932 Summer Olympics, the National Association of Women Painters and Sculptors in 1936, the 1939 New York World's Fair, the Art Institute of Chicago, the National Academy of Design, and the Philadelphia Museum of Art in 1976.
+She taught sculpture at Moore College of Art and Design in Philadelphia from 1942 to 1953.

 Early life and education

-Beatrice Fenton was born on July 12, 1887, in Philadelphia, Pennsylvania, to parents Lizzie Spear (née Remak) and Thomas Hanover.
-Inspired by the painter Rosa Bonheur, she decided to become an animalier and began drawing animals at the Philadelphia Zoo.
-Her father, Dr. Thomas Hanover Fenton, an art patron and head of the Art Club of Philadelphia, was impressed with the drawings and showed them to a family friend, Thomas Eakins.
+Fenton was born on July 12, 1887, in Philadelphia, Pennsylvania, to Thomas Hanover and Lizzie Spear (née Remak) Fenton.
+Inspired by the painter Rosa Bonheur, she wanted to become an animalier and began drawing animals at the Philadelphia Zoo.
+Her father, an art patron and head of the Art Club of Philadelphia, was impressed with the drawings and showed them to a family friend, Thomas Eakins.
 Eakins found the drawings “too flat” and suggested that she “get some clay and mold it.”
 Fenton enrolled in a sculpture class taught by Alexander Stirling Calder in 1903, and her future direction was set.
-She began her studies in 1904 at the School of Industrial Art (now High School of Art and Design) in New York City, where she was taught by Alexander Stirling Calder.

-From 1904 to 1912, she attended the Pennsylvania Academy of the Fine Arts in Philadelphia, and studied with Charles Grafly.
+From 1904 to 1912 she attended the Pennsylvania Museum and School of Industrial Art and the Pennsylvania Academy of the Fine Arts where she studied with Charles Grafly.